Types of cracks in your home

 Will claiming for a crack affect my insurance?

-Yes, if you’ve claimed for subsidence you could well see an increase in your premium come renewal time.
-That’s because customers who’ve claimed for subsidence once are more likely to make another claim in future.
-Your no-claims discount or bonus, if you have one, may also be affected.
+Providers consider customers who’ve claimed for subsidence more likely to make another claim in the future.
+This means you could well see an increase in your premium come renewal time.
+Your no-claims discount if you have one, may also be affected.

 Can I claim for repairing cracks in my outbuildings?